syifasukmaa/website-shani-indira/README.md

 <p id="description">TA side project collage holidays, because I'm a fan of Shani JKT48 and as an appreciation to her for her 10 year journey at JKT48.
 So, I decided to create one as a learning and practice opportunity.</p>

 <h2>📃Content</h2>
-<p id="description">This Website contains about shani indira nation's journey at JKT48 including fun facts achievements and photos of Shani from Wotagrapher.
+<p id="description">This Website contains about shani indira nation's journey at JKT48 including fun facts, achievements and photos of Shani from Wotagrapher.
 The content on this website is provided for the purpose of Shani oshi and is not intended for commercial purposes.</p>

 <h2>🚀 Demo</h2>